 Bad dreams are nothing new for student teachers, who struggle to act out teacher identities that have only begun to form, and try to confidently present subjects that are still more like passing acquaintances than old friends.
 But Lee's anxieties went deeper.
-His worries were not only about being a new teacher taking on unfamiliar roles and responsibilities, but also about making sense of himself and his sexuality in relation to cultural norms, his students, and to biology, the subject he taught.
+His worries were not only about being a new teacher taking on unfamiliar roles and responsibilities, they were also about how to make sense of himself and his sexuality in relation to cultural norms, his students, and to biology, the subject he was learning to teach.

-Lee's dream illustrates how dominant cultural storylines-values, beliefs, images, stereotypes-can shape the sense we make of ourselves and how we imagine others see us.
-Lee conjured up a familiar American cultural narrative of gay teachers as sexual predators lurking among their prey-the pernicious equation homosexual + children = danger (Evans, 1999).
+Lee's dream illustrates how dominant cultural storylines and the values, beliefs, and images they contain can shape the sense we make of ourselves and how we imagine others see us.
+Lee conjured up a familiar cultural image of gay teachers as sexual predators lurking among their prey-the pernicious equation, homosexual + children = danger (Evans, 1999).
 On this particularly bad night, heterosexist cultural debris obscured Lee's view of other possibilities for what it might mean to be a gay teacher.
-Lee saw himself labeled a child molester and abandoned by his colleagues, his identity out of his control and subject to others' perceptions.
+Lee saw himself labeled a child molester and abandoned by his colleagues, his identity out of his control, determined instead by others' misperceptions.
 The police sought evidence of his crime, perhaps even of his sexual identity, in his DNA.

-Dreaming or awake, Lee was an active sense maker, but he was not independent and autonomous.
+Dreaming or awake, Lee was an active sense maker, but he was not autonomous.
 His ability to define himself to himself, and to others, was constrained by social relationships and meanings and ways of knowing that circulate in schools and broader culture.
 I'm interested in this relationship of identity and knowledge, of being and knowing, of becoming and learning.
-What I hope to do tonight is to illustrate the complementary nature of identity and knowledge, and to show how their close relationship can both impoverish and enrich ways of thinking and being in classrooms and beyond.
+Today I'll try to illustrate the complementary nature of identity and knowledge to show how their close relationship can both impoverish and enrich ways of thinking and being in classrooms and beyond.

 I'll draw on Lee's experiences as a gay student teacher to illustrate how ways of being and ways of knowing enable and constrain each other.
-We'll see how Lee's real or perceived status as an outsider to heterosexuality-as a 'sexual stranger' (Phelan, 2001)-ran up against cultural norms of heterosexuality that sought to limit who it was possible to be and what it was possible to know in his classroom.
+We'll see how Lee's real or perceived status as an outsider to heterosexuality-as a 'sexual stranger' (Phelan, 2001)-ran up against cultural norms of heterosexuality that acted to limit who it was possible to be and what it was possible to know in his classroom.
+Heteronormativity conditioned Lee's and his students' knowledge of bodies, and their bodies of knowledge.
 But we'll also see that Lee's ongoing effort to understand his identity as a gay man and a teacher profoundly transformed the sense he made of biology.
-His struggle to understand himself was part of the same process by which he developed new understandings of the school subject he taught.
+His process of coming to understand himself was also one of coming to new understandings of the school subject he taught.